RobertDickau/mathematica/README.md

 # mathematica
-Mathematica notebooks for various math figures
+Mathematica notebooks for various math figures from robertdickau.com.